openedx/edx-enterprise/README.rst

     :target: https://github.com/edx/edx-enterprise/blob/master/LICENSE.txt
     :alt: License

-``Enterprise`` app provides enterprise features to Open edX platform.
-Most of such features are structured around ``Enterprise Customer`` - an organization or a group of people that "consumes" courses on Open edX platform.
+The ``Open edx Enterprise Service`` app provides enterprise features to the Open edX platform.
+The majority of these features are structured around the concept of an ``Enterprise Customer``, which is an organization or a group of people that "consumes" courses published on the Open edX platform.

 Overview
 --------